-- 5.2.1 Test firing recovery methods for comparison specimens include the vertical water tank, the horizontal water tank, the cotton boxes (5' and 12'), and the Kevlar bullet chamber.
-The type of firearm and ammunition tested will usually dictate the type of recovery method used. - 5.2.1.1 If the test fired bullets/projectiles do not need to be recovered, the firearm may be fired downrange.
+5.2.1 Test firing recovery methods for bullet comparison specimens include the vertical water tank, the horizontal water tank, the cotton boxes (5' and 12'), Snail® System bullet trap, and the Kevlar bullet chamber.
+The type of firearm and ammunition tested will usually dictate the type of recovery method used.

-Thearm and Tool Mark Section
+Thearm and Tool wark Section